Triple H: Training and early career (1990–1993)

 In early 1990, Levesque began to train as a professional wrestler at Killer Kowalski's school in Malden.
-His classmates included fellow future WWF wrestlers Chyna and Perry Saturn.
-He made his professional debut on March 24, 1992, in Kowalski's promotion, the International Wrestling Federation (IWF), under the name "Terra Ryzing", defeating Tony Roy.
+His classmates included fellow future WWF wrestlers Chyna, whom he would later date, and Perry Saturn.
+He made his professional debut under the ring name Terra Ryzing (a play on "terrorizing") in Kowalski's International Wrestling Federation (IWF) on March 24, 1992, defeating Tony Roy.
 In July 1992, he defeated Mad Dog Richard to win the IWF Heavyweight Championship.
 Managed by John Rodeo, he wrestled for various promotions on the East Coast independent circuit until 1993.